connectedbydata/connectedbydata.org/_pdg-components/mindkind-deliberative-democracy-sessions.md

-description: "The project carried out two rounds of deliberative democracy sessions in each country.\nThe first round involved cohorts of five to seven participants all from the same country, provided with background materials, and invited to discuss different data governance models and to explore= concerns and hopes around data governance for a global mental health databank. \nThe second round involved cohorts of 6 - 8 participants, drawing on participants from the previous cohort, but now combining participants across countries, and holding two 60-minute sessions, seeking to build on prior learning and explore similarities and differences between countries.\nThe study protocol outlines that: \n> \"Deliberative democracy is a distinct qualitative research approach, differing from focus groups by the purposeful provision of educational intervention to enrich group discussion.
+description: "The project carried out two rounds of deliberative democracy sessions in each country.\nThe first round involved cohorts of five to seven participants all from the same country, provided with background materials, and invited to discuss different data governance models and to explore concerns and hopes around data governance for a global mental health databank. \nThe second round involved cohorts of 6 - 8 participants, drawing on participants from the previous cohort, but now combining participants across countries, and holding two 60-minute sessions, seeking to build on prior learning and explore similarities and differences between countries.\nThe study protocol outlines that: \n> \"Deliberative democracy is a distinct qualitative research approach, differing from focus groups by the purposeful provision of educational intervention to enrich group discussion.
 Further, there is an emphasis on discussion